 Smart tax policy should maintain this tax differential with cigarettes, allowing fine-cut tobacco to fulfil its buffer function between legal and illegal tobacco trade.

 Most of ESTA’s members are mid-sized or small, often family-owned, operations.
 Many ESTA members operate in rural and economically disadvantaged areas where employment opportunities are scarce.
 Their activities contribute to the local economy and society.
 Poorly conceived taxes on tobacco can have disproportionate effects on smaller manufacturers, driving them out of the market, thereby further increasing market concentration.
-A well-balanced tobacco tax policy should take into account local industries by addressing the differences between smaller and large producers.
+A well-balanced tobacco tax policy should take into account local industries by addressing the differences between smaller and large manufacturers.